Christopher Nolan: 2003–2013: Widespread recognition

 The success of The Dark Knight allowed Warner Bros. to sign Nolan to write, direct and co-produce Inception (2010) – a film for which he had the idea around nine years before its release.
 Nolan described the film as "a contemporary sci-fi actioner set within the architecture of the mind".
 Starring a large ensemble cast led by Leonardo DiCaprio, the film became a critical and commercial success upon its release.
 Film critic Mark Kermode named it the best film of 2010, stating "Inception is proof that people are not stupid, that cinema is not trash, and that it is possible for blockbusters and art to be the same thing."
 Philosophy professor David Kyle Johnson wrote that "Inception became a classic almost as soon as it was projected on silver screens", praising its exploration of philosophical ideas, including leap of faith and allegory of the cave.
 The film grossed over $836 million worldwide.
 Nominated for eight Academy Awards—including Best Picture and Best Original Screenplay—it won Best Cinematography, Best Sound Mixing, Best Sound Editing and Best Visual Effects.
-Nolan was also nominated for a BAFTA Award and a Golden Globe Award for Best Director, among other accolades.
+Nolan was nominated for a BAFTA Award and a Golden Globe Award for Best Director, among other accolades.

 Around the release of The Dark Knight Rises (2012), Nolan's third and final Batman film, Joseph Bevan of the British Film Institute wrote a profile on him: "In the space of just over a decade, Christopher Nolan has shot from promising British indie director to undisputed master of a new brand of intelligent escapism."
 After initial hesitation, Nolan agreed to return to direct The Dark Knight Rises and worked with his brother and David S. Goyer to develop a story that he felt would end the trilogy on a high note.
-The film was released to positive reviews; Kenneth Turan found the film "potent, persuasive and hypnotic" and "more than an exceptional superhero movie, it is masterful filmmaking by any standard".
+The film was released to positive reviews.
+Kenneth Turan found the film "potent, persuasive and hypnotic" and "more than an exceptional superhero movie, it is masterful filmmaking by any standard".
 Christy Lemire of HuffPost wrote in her review that Nolan concluded his trilogy in a "typically spectacular, ambitious fashion", but disliked the "overloaded" story and excessive grimness.
 The Dark Knight Rises was a box office success, becoming the thirteenth film to gross $1 billion.
 During a midnight showing of the film in Aurora, Colorado, a gunman opened fire inside the theatre, killing 12 people and injuring 58 others.
 Nolan released a statement expressing his condolences for the victims of what he described as a "senseless tragedy".